Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 This method was added in Core version 1.4.0 and Identity version 1.1.0_._
 {% endhint %}

-This `getUrlVariables()` API gets the Visitor ID Service variables in URL query parameter form for consumption in hybrid app.
-This method will return an appropriately formed string containing Visitor ID Service URL variables.
-There will be no leading (&) or (?) punctuation, as the caller is responsible for placing it in their resulting java.net.URI in the correct location.
+This API gets the Visitor ID Service variables in URL query parameter form, and these variables will be consused in the hybrid app.
+This method returns an appropriately formed string that contains the Visitor ID Service URL variables.
+There will be no leading (&) or (?) punctuation because the caller is responsible for placing the variables in their resulting java.net.URI in the correct location.

-If an error occurs while retrieving the URL string, (*callback*) will be called with a null value.
+If an error occurs while retrieving the URL string, *callback* will be called with a null value.
 Otherwise, the following information is added to the string that is returned in the callback as an [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback) instance:

 * The `adobe_mc` attribute is an URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)